Eurovision Song Contest 2006: Visual design

 The official logo of the contest remained the same from 2004 and 2005 with the country's flag in the heart being changed.
 The 2006 sub-logo was presented to the public through a press conference that was held on 1 November 2005, at the King George Hotel in Athens, while it was created by the design company Karamela for ERT and was apparently based on the Phaistos Disc which is a popular symbol of ancient Greece.
 According to ERT, it was "inspired by the wind and the sea, the golden sunlight and the glow of the sand".
 Following 's "Under The Same Sky" and 's "Awakening", the slogan for 2006 was "Feel The Rhythm".
 This theme was also the basis for the postcards in 2006, which emphasized Greece's historical significance as well as being a major modern tourist destination.

-In addition to the graphic design, there was a theme music for the contest composed by Nikko Patrelakis, which was used in the intros and in-between commercial breaks, as well as besides the participating entries.
+In addition to the graphic design, there was a theme song used for the contest composed by Nikko Patrelakis, which was featured in the intros and in-between commercial breaks, as well as besides the participating entries.
 The theme music package was conducted by Andreas Pylarinos, while the ERT Symphony Orchestra recorded all music used during the show.